Busrara/react-task-manager/README.md

 # Task Manager

-This project is a modern, beautiful task management application built with React and Vite.
-You can organize your life, one task at a time!
+This is a modern task management application project built with React and Vite.
+You can organize your life, one task at a time with this simple application.

 A picture of the app: https://github.com/Busrara/react-task-manager/blob/main/public/Screenshot.png

-## 🚀 Features
+## Features

 Add Tasks: Quickly add new tasks with a clean, intuitive interface
 Mark Complete: Check off completed tasks with animations